hmslima/sambahsacompletegrammar/sambahsa.md

 THE DECLINATION CASES
 =====================

-Sambahsa has a interesant caracteristic, it has a system of declination cases which are: *nominative*, *accusative*, *dative* and *genitive*.
+Sambahsa has a interesting caracteristic, it has a system of declination cases which are: *nominative*, *accusative*, *dative* and *genitive*.
 These cases refers to the pronouns and articles.
 But what they are and how they are used?